 The Navy nursing scholarship awards full tuition and fees, a book stipend, and a monthly living allowance.
 Awardees receive Navy uniforms and textbooks and must participate in three summer cruises.
 Navy ROTC nursing students learn technical skills in hospital and clinical settings.

 Navy nurses work in the field, on ships, and in hospitals with service members, their families, and civilians around the world.
 Nurses can specialize in many fields, such as radiology or physical therapy.

 Each applicant must attend an approved school and be between 17-27 years old with no criminal record or disqualifying moral obligations.
 Midshipmen must meet physical standards and medical qualifications.

 Military Nursing Corps

 Air Force Nursing

-The Air Force Nursing Corps provides medical services to Airmen and their families in clinical, hospital, and field settings.
+The Air Force Nursing Corps provides medical services to airmen and their families in clinical, hospital, and field settings.
 Many Air Force nurses work on base in state-of-the-art settings, while others work in evacuation units.

 Army Nurse Corps

-The Army Nurse Corps is one of six corps of medical practitioners that serve in the U.S. Army.
-Nurses provide care for service members, families, and military veterans and retirees.
+The Army Nurse Corps comprises one of six corps of medical practitioners that serve in the U.S. Army.
+Nurses provide care for service members, their families, military veterans, and retirees.
 The Army Nurse Corps offers opportunities for professional growth and continuing education.

-Nursing students and current practitioners are eligible for the Army Nurse Corps.
+Nursing students and current practitioners may apply for the Army Nurse Corps.
 The Nurse Corps offers the option of serving in the Army on active duty or in the reserves.
-Active-duty nurses receive a comprehensive benefits package that includes officer pay, housing allowance, and possible sign-on bonuses.
+Active-duty nurses receive a comprehensive benefits package including officer pay, housing allowance, and possible sign-on bonuses.